freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week2.md

 ### What can you do with that?

 That's about it!
 With that you can do a ton of quick and easy effects.
-Besides wavy logos, here's some other things you can do with it:
+Here's some things you can do with it:

-### Wavy Logos
+#### Wavy Logos

 ![](hello.gif)
-The `HELLO.P8` and `STOMPY.P8` carts in your `DEMOS` directory are a great place to see how to do this!
+The `HELLO.P8` cart in your `DEMOS` directory is a good example of this.

 #### Enemy Movement Patterns